-III.
-Applicability
+V. Applicability

-Unless otherwise provided, these technical considerations apply to all Customer owned generation interconnected with and operating in parallel with the DEC System at voltages up to and including 138 kV.
+Unless otherwise provided, these technical considerations apply to all Customer-owned generation interconnected with and operating in parallel with the DEC system at voltages up to and including 138 kV.
 Where multiple generators are connected to the Grid through a single Point of Common Coupling, the sum of the generator ratings will be used to determine the applicability of these Technical Considerations.
 These technical considerations also apply to NEM (Net Energy Metering) generator interconnections.

-Control, Protection and Safety Equipment Requirements Specific to Generators of 25 kW or less.
+A. Control, Protection and Safety Equipment Requirements Specific to Generators of 25 kW or less.

-All Generator Owner generators 25 kW or less may be single phase if electric service is single phase.
-Customer owned generators greater than 25 kW must be evaluated by the Company to determine if it can be single phase.
-For a three phase service, single phase generation will be considered by the Company if it is limited to 50 percent of the customers load on the phase in which it is installed.
-The following table describes necessary control, protection and safety equipment specific to generators of 25 kW or less connected to Secondary or Primary Voltage Systems:
+All Generator Owner generators 25 kW or less may be single-phase if electric service is single-phase.
+Customer-owned generators greater than 25 kW must be evaluated by the Company to determine if it can be single-phase.
+For a three-phase service, single-phase generation will be considered by the Company only during emergency standby and customer's service must be totally isolated from DEC system.
+The following describes necessary control, protection and safety equipment specific to generators of 25 kW or less connected to Secondary or Primary Voltage Systems:

-Control, Protection and Safety Equipment for Generators 25 kW1 or Less Connected to Secondary or Primary System
+B. Control, Protection and Safety Equipment for Generators 25 kW^1 or Less, Connected to Secondary or Primary System

-Generator Size 25 kW or Less
+Generator Size 25 kW, or Less

 Generator Disconnect Device X

 Over-Current Trip X

 Over-Voltage Trip X

 Under-Voltage Trip X

 Over/Under Frequency Trip X

-Over/Under Frequency Trip Synchronizing Check 2 Manual or Automatic
+1 2 1

-1. Exporting to the DEC system may require additional operational/protection devices.
+Synchronizing Check Manual or Automatic

-2. For synchronous and other type of generators with stand-alone capability
+- 1. Exporting to the DEC system may require additional operational/protection devices. - 2.
+For synchronous and other type of generators with stand-alone capability

-Disconnection and Reconnection.
+C. Disconnection and Reconnection